| Title: | Soundscape Background Noise, Power, and Saturation |

 )

-points(sat$matrix[sides == "right", shapPos], col = "maroon", type = "b")
+points(sat$values[sides == "right", shapPos], col = "maroon", type = "b")

-hist(sat$matrix[,shapPos], main = paste("Histogram of POW = ",
+hist(sat$values[,shapPos], main = paste("Histogram of POW = ",

 split[[shapPos]][1], "dB | BGN = ", split[[shapPos]][2], "%"),